-‘Congratulations’, produced to mark the 50th anniversary, was also due to be a BBC venture, although it ended up in the hands of DR, the Danish broadcaster, who had proven itself a friend of the EBU but albeit a slightly dysfunctional Eurovision host in 2001.
-DR was also instrumental in supporting the EBU to launch Junior Eurovision.
+‘Congratulations’, produced to mark Eurovision's 50th anniversary, was also due to be a BBC venture, although it ended up in the hands of DR, the Danish broadcaster, who had proven itself a worthy friend of the EBU.
+Whilst a slightly dysfunctional Eurovision host in 2001, DR was instrumental in supporting the EBU launch Junior Eurovision.

-It’s no surprise to me that the contest winners of both 2001 and 2002 didn’t feature in either anniversary contest on the basis of music alone.
-Both were absolutely horrific stains on songwriting as an art, but they were historic.
-Being the first time Eurovision ventured to the Baltic states of Estonia and Latvia respectively.
-But no, they weren’t even marked in a medley.
+It’s no surprise to me that the 2001 and 2002 contest winners didn’t feature if the worthiness of entries was on the basis of music alone.
+Both were absolute stains on songwriting as an art, but regardless of how they sounded, they were historic.
+The first time Eurovision ventured to the Baltic states of Estonia and Latvia respectively and yet, they weren’t even marked in a medley.

 A changing contest in the midst of a reforming Executive Producer

-But with the liberal, and friendly, SVT he could begin.
-It continued in 2014 in Denmark and Sand must have been weak at the knees when he watched Austria and the headline friendly Conchita Wurst pip the Netherlands to victory.
+But with the liberal, and friendly, SVT he could begin - and it continued in 2014 in Denmark and Sand must have been weak at the knees when he watched Austria and the headline friendly Conchita Wurst pip the Netherlands to victory for 2015.
 Instead of having to deal with the professional and experienced AVROTROS in Holland, the EBU’s vision will instead be happily executed by Austria’s ORF.
 And what better way to start than to invite along Australia.

 The inclusion of Australia whilst Ukraine, one of the most successful nations at the contest in the past decade, and on the anniversary of its own historic hosting, will be absent.

 Bosnia and Herzegovina’s journey to Ireland was nothing short of an inspiration.
 But they made it because they wanted to be seen and heard - and their reception was an applause that rivalled the home winners.
 In fact, the Bosnian entry ‘Sva bol svijeta’ composed by Edin Dervišhalidović had to be recorded using power from a generator bought on the black market from UN soldiers because of the war.

-It is a disgrace that in 2015 the EBU has chosen to prioritise the accession of Australia to mark the contest's 60th anniversary and not ensuring that the true friends of the contest – Ukraine, Bosnia, hell even Morocco, could overcome their challenges and be stood in Vienna as a true testament to the contest.
+It is a disgrace that in 2015 the EBU has chosen to prioritise the accession of Australia to mark the contest's 60th anniversary and not ensuring that the true friends of the contest – Ukraine, Bosnia, hell even Morocco, could overcome their own challenges, political and financial, and be stood in Vienna as a true testament to the contest.

-Instead, Ukraine won’t be there.
+Instead, Ukraine won’t be there in Vienna.

 But don’t worry because we can all cheer for the Australian victory that might be just around the corner and forget all about them.

-But for those of us who follow the contest it’s not ‘just’ an entertainment show and it is no testament to those who have literally fought to be at Eurovision over the years to belittle their achievement.
+But for those of us who follow the contest it’s not ‘just’ an entertainment show - and it is no testament to those who have literally fought to be at Eurovision over the years to belittle their achievement.

 We can only hope that in Vienna this year, music wins the day.